croweigibson/croweigibson/README.md

 ## 🚀 About Me
-I'm an aspiring data scientist, currently enrolled at the ALX data science boot camp!
+I'm an aspiring data scientist and a graduate of the ALX data science boot camp!
 I'm also a technical writer, so don't forget to check out my blog!!

 ## 🔗 Links